AdrianTorjKobza/Applied_AI_Engineer/RAG_with_Semantic_Cache_Re-Ranking_Safety_Guardrails/README.md

 # RAG with Semantic Cache, Re-Ranking, Safety Guardrails

-A Retrieval-Augmented Generation (RAG) system designed to run entirely on local hardware.
+A simple Retrieval-Augmented Generation (RAG) system designed to run entirely on local hardware.
 This project implements a pipeline featuring **Semantic Caching**, **Multi-stage Re-ranking**, and **Safety Guardrails**, to ensure reliability and low latency without cloud dependencies.

 ---